|

 ItaliaThug

 Bro, nice read.
 Half way through, when you ran into cops I was thinking your trip was going to turn into the LOCKED UP ABROAD tv show.
+How may miles did you travel by bike on your trip?

 Posted on: 4:32 am on Jan.
 25, 2010